Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā kurūsu viharati kammāsadhammaṁ nāma kurūnaṁ nigamo. Tatra kho bhagavā bhikkhū āmantesi: “bhikkhavo”ti.

 1.1.
 Mindfulness of Breathing

-Here, bhikkhus, a bhikkhu, having gone to the forest or to the root of a tree or to an empty hut, sits down; having folded his legs crosswise, set his body upright, and established mindfulness in front of him.
+Here, bhikkhus, a bhikkhu, having gone to the forest or to the foot of a tree or to an empty hut, sits down; having folded his legs crosswise, aligns his body upright, and establishes mindfulness as first priority.
 Mindfully, he breathes in; mindfully, he breathes out.

 breathing in short, he discerns, ‘I breathe in short’; breathing out short, he discerns, ‘I breathe out short’.